2021 IBSC Annual Conference

-Carefully read the following terms, conditions, and presenter benefits before submitting a proposal.
+Please read the following terms, conditions, and presenter benefits carefully before submitting a proposal.

 Workshop Proposal Submission Process

-- Submitting a workshop proposal does not guarantee acceptance nor that it will be presented at the IBSC Annual Conference.
+- Completion of the submission form does not guarantee acceptance nor that a workshop proposal will be presented at the IBSC Annual Conference.

-All proposals must be well thought out and relate directly to the conference theme and tracks.
+- All proposal submissions must be well thought out and relate directly to the conference theme and its tracks.
 Workshop proposals failing to fulfill this requirement will not be accepted.
 Any proposal that promotes a product, service, or anything representing monetary self-interest will be rejected automatically.

 - The person submitting the proposal will serve as the primary contact for this workshop.

 - The person submitting the proposal must connect directly to the proposal by either serving as presenter of the workshop or working for/representing the person named as the workshop presenter.

 - Only proposals submitted through IBSC's website will be considered.
 Incomplete workshop proposals cannot be considered for presentation.

 - A co-presenter must agree to all terms and conditions for participation.